 For all MRTs, at least 40% of MRT's VC is deferred in line with the regulatory requirements for four, five or seven years (depending on the MRT category).
 As per the provisions laid out in the PRA Rulebook (Remuneration part) & FCA Handbook, where VC exceeds £44,000 or VC exceeds 33% of total remuneration, at least 40% of VC is deferred.
 Where VC exceeds £500,000 or for Management Board members of DBUKB, at least 60% of VC is deferred.
 50% of both upfront and deferred awards are granted as equity, with a one-year retention period for all equity awards following the vesting of each tranche.
-For 'Higher paid' PRA designated SMFs, 7 years deferral period is applied to deferred VC (with pro-rata vesting after three years), For 'Non-higher paid' PRA SMFs, FCA designated SMFs, Non-SMF members of DBUKB Management boards/ senior management 5 years deferral period is applied to the deferred VC.
+For 'Higher paid1' PRA designated Senior Management Function Holders ("SMFs"), 7 years deferral period is applied to deferred VC (with pro-rata vesting after three years), For 'Non-higher paid' PRA SMFs, FCA designated SMFs, Non-SMF members of DBUKB's Management Board/senior management 5 years deferral period is applied to the deferred VC.
 For all other MRTs based on identification criteria VC deferral period varies from 4 to 5 years.